krieselreihe/litr/CONTRIBUTING.md

 ### Litr

-Of course this repo uses Litr for its tasks.
+Of course this repo uses Litr itself for its tasks.
 So installing it will make things easier.
 To install Litr:

 ```shell
 brew tap krieselreihe/litr